-Last night, a programme called “Le Village Préféré des Français” was shown on French TV channel France 2.
-As in last year, 22 villages across France were competing for the prestigious prize, knowing that reaching the top 5 would greatly help the local tourist industry.
-The favourite village of the French people in 2015 is Ploumanac’h in Brittany.
+Last night, the popular programme “Le Village Préféré des Français” was presented by Stéphane Bern on French TV channel France 2.
+Thirteen villages across France were competing for the prestigious prize, knowing that reaching the top 5 would greatly help the local tourist industry.
+The favourite village of the French people in 2016 is Rochefort-en-Terre in Brittany.

 - In 2012, Saint-Cirq-Lapopie, in the département of Lot (Midi-Pyrénées), was elected as favourite village of the French following a vote in which more than 130,000 people joined on the Internet.